 In the season 2 episode “The Nightmare Begins” Morgana suspects that she has magic.
-Merlin is told by Kilgarrah that the best course of action is to not let her discover about her powers
+Merlin is told by Kilgarrah that the best course of action is to not let her discover her powers

 If Merlin had followed Kilgharrah’s actions then it could have bought him more time.
 As soon as Morgana found out she was magic it turned her against Uther.
 Things had always been tense between them, but after Morgana found out she had magic then she became scared at what would happen if he found out.
-She felt she could not confide in anyone even Arthur out of fear of being found out.
-It was this that ultimately led to her siding with Morgause who was later able to twist her mind into becoming totally ruthless and willing to murder her dear brother Arthur.
+She felt she could not confide in anyone, even Arthur out of fear of being found out.
+It was this that ultimately led to her siding with Morgause who was later able to twist her mind into becoming totally ruthless and willing to murder even her own brother Arthur.

 Having said that though Morgana may have still felt paranoid anyway as she still would have suffered from her dreams.
 Personally I think it would have been better if Merlin had told her about his secret.
 That way she would have come to see him as a loyal ally and friend and could have confided in him.
 He maybe could have even told her a piece of the prophecy that Arthur would one day restore magic to Camelot.
-Hell she may have even become an ally of his and helped him protect Arthur.
+Hell she may have even become an ally of his, and helped him protect Arthur.

 Morgana certainly would not have turned Merlin over to Uther at that point.
 She was his friend and had already shown sympathy to magic users before anyway.